SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 You access and modify a dictionary through its methods and properties, or by using subscript syntax.
-As with an array, you can find out the number of items in a ``Dictionary`` by checking its read-only ``count`` property:
+As with an array, you find out the number of items in a ``Dictionary`` by checking its read-only ``count`` property:

 .. testcode:: dictionariesInferred